coding-to-music/coding-to-music.github.io/docs/source/index.rst

-Making Sense of the Pandmic
+Making Sense of the Pandemic
 =========================================